Shirley Bassey: 1990s

 Bassey had started working with a vocal coach, a former opera singer, and her album Keep the Music Playing (1991) displayed a grand, operatic pop style on several songs (perhaps also influenced by her album with the LSO seven years earlier).

 EMI released the five-CD box set Bassey – The EMI/UA Years 1959–1979 in 1994.
 The accompanying booklet opened with a poem by Marc Almond.
 Bassey collaborated with Chris Rea in the film La Passione (1996), appearing in the film as herself and releasing the single "'Disco' La Passione".
 The remix of this single charted just outside the UK top 40.
-Bassey's "History Repeating" (1997), written for her by the Propellerheads, reached number one on the UK Dance Chart, and number 10 on the US Dance Chart.
+Bassey's "History Repeating" (1997), written for her by the Propellerheads, reached no. 1 in the UK Dance Chart and no. 10 in the US Dance Chart.
 The liner notes of the Propellerheads' album Decksandrumsandrockandroll included the lines: "We would like to extend our maximum respect to Shirley Bassey for honouring us with her performance.
 We are still in shock...."
 Bassey celebrated her 60th birthday in 1997 with two open-air concerts, at Castle Howard and Althorp Park, and another TV special.
 The resulting live album The Birthday Concert received a Grammy Award nomination for Best Traditional Pop Vocal Performance.
 On 7 October 1998 in Egypt, Bassey performed at an open-air concert close to the Sphinx ofr charity and the Great Pyramid.
 Bassey played the Friday night at Henley Festival in 1984.

 Bassey was sued in a breach of contract case in 1998 by her former personal assistant, who also accused Bassey of hitting her and making an ethnic slur.
 Bassey won the case.
 The episode was lampooned by Alexander Baron in his one-act play The Trial of Shirley Bassey.
 The following year, she performed the official song for the rugby World Cup, "World in Union", with Bryn Terfel at the opening ceremony at The Millennium Stadium, Cardiff, wearing a gown based on the Welsh flag.
-Their single made the top 40, and Bassey contributed two more songs to the official album Land of My Fathers, which reached number one on the UK compilations chart, and went silver.
+Their single made the top 40 and Bassey contributed two more songs to the official album Land of My Fathers, which reached no. 1 in the UK compilations chart and went silver.